iwarner/CodeBlender-Middleman/source/localizable/docs/php.md

     pm.min_spare_servers = 2
     pm.max_spare_servers = 3
     pm.max_requests      = 500

+#### PHP 5.4

+If there are any pre-existing pear install outside of homebrew-php, and you are using a non-standard pear.conf location, installation may fail.

+For 10.5 and Apache:
+    Apache needs to run in 32-bit mode.
+You can either force Apache to start in 32-bit mode or you can thin the Apache executable.

+To enable PHP in Apache add the following to httpd.conf and restart Apache:
+    LoadModule php5_module /usr/local/Cellar/php54/5.4.6/libexec/apache2/libphp5.so

+The php.ini file can be found in:
+    /usr/local/etc/php/5.4/php.ini

+PEAR

+If pear complains about permissions, 'Fix' the default PEAR permissions and config:
+    chmod -R ug+w /usr/local/Cellar/php54/5.4.6/lib/php
+    pear config-set php_ini /usr/local/etc/php/5.4/php.ini

+Extensions

+If you are having issues with custom extension compiling, ensure that this php is in your PATH:
+    PATH="$(brew --prefix josegonzalez/php/php54)/bin:$PATH"

+Extensions will never be compiled against this homebrew-php PHP.
+Please install them using --with-homebrew-php to enable compiling against this php.

+FPM

+If you have installed the formula with --with-fpm, to launch php-fpm on startup:
+    * If this is your first install: mkdir -p ~/Library/LaunchAgents cp /usr/local/Cellar/php54/5.4.6/homebrew-php.josegonzalez.php54.plist ~/Library/LaunchAgents/
+        launchctl load -w ~/Library/LaunchAgents/homebrew-php.josegonzalez.php54.plist

+    * If this is an upgrade and you already have the homebrew-php.josegonzalez.php54.plist loaded: launchctl unload -w ~/Library/LaunchAgents/homebrew-php.josegonzalez.php54.plist cp /usr/local/Cellar/php54/5.4.6/homebrew-php.josegonzalez.php54.plist ~/Library/LaunchAgents/ launchctl load -w ~/Library/LaunchAgents/homebrew-php.josegonzalez.php54.plist

+Mountain Lion comes with php-fpm pre-installed, to ensure you are using the brew version you need to make sure /usr/local/sbin is before /usr/sbin in your PATH:

+  PATH="/usr/local/sbin:$PATH"

+You may also need to edit the plist to use the correct "UserName".

+Please note that the plist was called 'org.php-fpm.plist' in old versions of this formula.

 ## Todo
 * More notes on profilling, debugging, setup and standards required.